 Alpha Tau Medical Confirms No Direct Exposure to Silicon Valley Bank

-/EIN News/ -- JERUSALEM, March 12, 2023 (GLOBE NEWSWIRE) -- Alpha Tau Medical Ltd. ("Alpha Tau", or the “Company”) (NASDAQ: DRTS, DRTSW), the developer of the innovative alpha-radiation cancer therapy Alpha DaRT™, today issued the following statement on Silicon Valley Bank (SVB) in response to questions from investors and analysts.
+JERUSALEM, March 12, 2023 (GLOBE NEWSWIRE) -- Alpha Tau Medical Ltd. ("Alpha Tau", or the "Company") DRTS DRTSW))), the developer of the innovative alpha-radiation cancer therapy Alpha DaRT™, today issued the following statement on Silicon Valley Bank (SVB) in response to questions from investors and analysts.

 We maintain no accounts or other financial relationships with SVB, and we do not currently expect its closure to have any impact on our operations.